How selling gold from Much Wenlock by post works

 Postage, tracking and cover

-Royal Mail Special Delivery cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 Every parcel uses Royal Mail Special Delivery Guaranteed, tracked from the counter to our door, signed for on arrival, and arranged with that compensation cover.
 For anything you think exceeds it, contact us first; we will arrange a suitable approach rather than leave a parcel underprotected.
-The detail sits on postage and insurance and is it safe to post gold?.
+The detail sits on postage and cover and is it safe to post gold?.

 Declining, made simple

 A quick message is all it takes to decline, and you do not need to give a reason.
-Your items are then returned free of charge on a tracked, insured service, with no fee and no pressure to reconsider.
+Your items are then returned free of charge on a tracked, signed-for service, with no fee and no pressure to reconsider.
 What happens if I decline the offer covers it fully.

 Getting paid

-Once you accept your written offer, payment is made by bank transfer using Faster Payments, directly to your account.
+Once you accept your written offer, payment is made by bank transfer using Faster Payments within one working hour of acceptance, directly to your account.
 No cheques to wait on, no conditions attached.

 - Broken and worn gold jewellery.
 Snapped chains, single earrings, bent rings, tangled or clasp-less pieces.
 Condition makes no difference; we pay for the metal.